ewelot/airtools/doc/manual-en.md

   - Start installation by entering the command: `sudo bash VBoxLinuxAdditions.run`
-  - If installation has finished close the terminal window and eject the virtual CD by using the eject button next to the CD symbol in the file manager.
+  - If installation has finished close the terminal window and eject the virtual CD by using the eject button (caret-up) next to the CD entry in the file manager.
   - Finally you must reboot the Linux guest.

 After a restart of the Linux virtual machine you may adjust the guest